New Technology Laws: How it’s Affecting IT Budgets

-FITARA: The Federal IT Acquisition Reform Act requires agencies to understand the cost and performance of IT investments.
+FITARA is The Federal IT Acquisition Reform Act.
+It requires agencies to understand the cost and performance of IT investments.
 FITARA gives CIOs the authority to address IT investment challenges and improve efficiencies.

-MEGABYTE: The Making Electronic Government Accountable By Yielding Tangible Efficiencies Act requires CIOs to report financial savings or cost avoidance that results from software license management.
+MEGABYTE is The Making Electronic Government Accountable By Yielding Tangible Efficiencies Act.
+It requires CIOs to report financial savings or cost avoidance that results from software license management.

-FISMA: The Federal Information Security Management Act defines a comprehensive framework to protect government information, operations, and assets against natural or manmade threats.
+FISMA is The Federal Information Security Management Act.
+It defines a comprehensive framework to protect government information, operations, and assets against natural or manmade threats.

 What does this mean for IT?